GoogleCloudPlatform/platform-engineering/reference-architectures/multicluster-patterns/quickstart-multi-zone-deploy/README.md

           code: OK
           description: Firewall successfully updated
           updateTime: '2025-04-02T23:52:30.629358192Z'
-    name: projects/test-mcs1/locations/global/features/multiclusterservicediscovery
+    name: projects/[]/locations/global/features/multiclusterservicediscovery
     resourceState:
       state: ACTIVE
     spec: {}
     updateTime: '2025-04-02T23:48:41.391830411Z'
     ```

-1. Create a [ServiceExport](manifests/mcs/serviceexport.yaml) for both the frontend and backend service
+4. Create a [ServiceExport](manifests/mcs/serviceexport.yaml) for both the
+    frontend and backend service

     ```sh
     kubectl apply -f manifests/mcs/serviceexport.yaml --context zone-a
     kubectl apply -f manifests/mcs/serviceexport.yaml --context zone-b
     ```

-When the ServiceExport resource is created, MCS will automatically perform the following actions:
+When the ServiceExport resource is created, MCS will automatically perform the
+following actions:

 * Configure Cloud DNS zones and records for the exported service.
+This allows
-This allows clients in other clusters to resolve the service's FQDN to a virtual IP.
+clients in other clusters to resolve the service's FQDN to a virtual IP.
-* Configure firewall rules to allow pods on each cluster to communicate with each other.
+* Configure firewall rules to allow pods on each cluster to communicate with
+each other.

-* Configure Traffic Director resources to enable health checks and endpoint information to each cluster.
+* Configure Traffic Director resources to enable health checks and endpoint
+information to each cluster.

-* Generate a ServiceImport resource on the other clusters in the fleet (including cluster 1)
+* Generate a ServiceImport resource on the other clusters in the fleet

 ## Test cross cluster access

-Now you will attempt to connect from the cluster in `zone-b` from the `zone-a` cluster
+Now you will attempt to connect from the cluster in `zone-b` from the `zone-a`
+cluster

 1. Get the `zone-b` endpoint

     ```sh
-    export ZONE_B_BACKEND=$(kubectl get Endpoints whereami-backend -n my-app --context zone-b -o jsonpath='{.subsets[0].addresses[0].ip}:{.subsets[0].ports[0].port}') echo $ZONE_B_BACKEND
+    export ZONE_B_BACKEND=$(kubectl get Endpoints whereami-backend -n my-app \
+    --context zone-b \
+    -o jsonpath='{.subsets[0].addresses[0].ip}:{.subsets[0].ports[0].port}')
+    echo $ZONE_B_BACKEND
     ```

-1. Log back into the client pod running in the `zone-a` cluster run the curl command on the `zone-b` cluster
+2. Log back into the client pod running in the `zone-a` cluster run the curl
+    command on the `zone-b`     cluster

     ```sh
     kubectl run temp-curl-client  --context zone-a --rm -it \